 Yes, you can have a different type of bariatric revision surgery if your gastric sleeve surgery failed.
 Your doctor will discuss your options with you and recommend a plan to get you back on track.

-If your gastric sleeve surgery has failed you may be able to have a revision using gastric bypass or mini gastric bypass, duel Duodenal switch, or another gastric sleeve procedure.
+Failed gastric sleeve surgery?
+Consider gastric bypass, mini gastric bypass, duel Duodenal switch, or another sleeve procedure.

-There is a fairly new non-surgical gastric sleeve option available called endoscopic sleeve gastroplasty (ESG) that may be an option.
+Endoscopic sleeve gastroplasty (ESG) is a fairly new non-surgical gastric sleeve option that you may consider.

 What Is Endoscopic Sleeve Gastroplasty?